HeardLibrary/workshops/_posts/2017-3-23-minecraft.md

   * [Using Minecraft to Unboggle the Robot Mind](https://news.brown.edu/articles/2015/06/minecraft) at Brown University

 [![Using Minecraft to Unboggle the Robot Mind](https://i.vimeocdn.com/video/199359555_640.webp)](https://vimeo.com/129738486)

+* Could it be considered not useful?
+[Why Educators Probably Shouldn’t Use Minecraft In Their Classrooms](https://higheredrevolution.com/why-educators-probably-shouldn-t-use-minecraft-in-their-classrooms-989f525c6e62#.d8rsaii8x)

 ### Wrapping Up
   * What other uses might we find for Minecraft and other forms of educational gaming at Vanderbilt?